vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 then the face of Low will be God’s face, <br>
 and Low will know and take God’s place. <br>
 All doubts will be banned by Low’s glow.

+[...]

+Low says: "That night I saw my guest with an old dress, feet full of dirt.
+He was full of shame, his soul hurt for his wrong acts, so he went to rest,"

+"With his head down, to the cold room.
+That guest is you."
+I have to pay, may be for sins of the last day, so I closed my self in that tomb.